martinpihrt/OSPy-plugins/plugins/ups_adj/README.md

 * Status:
   Status window from the plugin.

-* Enable logging:
+* Enable local logging:
   Enable logging and graphing.

+* Check Enable SQL logging:
+  If checked enabled logging save measure value to SQL database.
+This option requires the Database Connector extension to be installed and configured.
+The button will delete the upsmonitor table from the database, thus deleting all saved data from this extension!
+This promotion is non-refundable!

 * Select filter for graph history
   Without limits